-Learn Advanced Crochet Stitches with a Free eBook
+Learn About Advanced Crochet Stitches with this Exclusive, Free eBook

 You’ve mastered single crochet, double crochet, and basic increases and decreases.
 There is so much more to explore.
-In this free eBook you will learn how to create textured fabric with the loop stitch and how to quickly create a solid fabric with linked double crochet stitches.
+In this free eBook, Advanced Crochet Stitches: A Free Guide to Crocheting Stitches Including Crocodile Stitch, Hairpin Lace and More, you will learn how to create textured fabric with the loop stitch and how to quickly create a solid fabric with linked double crochet stitches.
 Next, discover how to embellish your crochet project with slip-stitch embroidery, how to create texture with the crochet bullion stitch, and so much more.

-Here’s a sneak peek of what you’ll find:
+Here’s a sneak peek of the advanced crochet stitches you’ll find:

 Article 1: Learn the Crochet Loop Stitch